Gaudiopolis

+History

-Gábor Sztehlo was a Lutheran Pastor in Budapest who had saved hundreds of Jewish people from Nazi and Hungarian Fascist persecution during World War II.
+Gábor Sztehlo (1909–1974) was a Lutheran pastor in Budapest who had saved hundreds of Jewish people from Nazi and Hungarian Fascist persecution during World War II.
 Following extensive damage and destruction of the properties used for sheltering the people under his protection during the siege of Budapest, he set up another home for children in March 1945 using an abandoned villa on Budaskeszi Út, which was situated in the less bombed district of Buda.
 Here he provided shelter for Jewish children waiting for family members to claim them, but also for other underprivileged and abandoned children, orphans and children of 'class aliens' according to the new communist rulers.

 Due to the increasing number or children seeking shelter, further abandoned villas in the same neighbourhood were also occupied.
 Here the children were given shelter and regular schooling, provided by idealistic teachers.
 Pastor Sztehlo wanted the children to overcome social boundaries and to grow up to become independent and critical citizens.
 In November 1945, the number of children having reached more than 200 (some of them as young as four years old), Pastor Sztehlo called a general assembly in the reception room of the main villa.
 In front of the assembled children, he called out "Now make a republic!" and left the room.
 After some silence, a voice raised the question as to whether they needed some kind of constitution.
 This was debated and it was quickly agreed that, among many other things, such a constitution should guarantee the right to education and include the prohibition of war.
 László Keveházi was appointed prime minister while Pastor Sztehlo was unanimously elected honorary president of the republic.